Data Taggants: Dataset Ownership Verification via Harmless Targeted Data Poisoning: Data Taggants

 \paragraph{Generating the secret keys.}

-To prevent from negatively impacting model performances, we choose key images $x^{(key)}_i$ to be \textbf{out-of-distribution} data points.
+To prevent from negatively impacting model performance, we choose key images $x^{(key)}_i$ to be \textbf{out-of-distribution} data points.
 More precisely, we generate key images by sampling each pixel value uniformly and sample key labels $y^{(key)}_i$ uniformly at random in $\mathcal{Y}$.
+Since no natural behavior is expected from the model on these keys, enforcing a specific behavior on them should not induce particular errors, as opposed to backdoor watermarking approaches.

 \paragraph{Parallelized and clean-label perturbations.} We evenly split the signing set into K parts $(\mathcal{D}_{S_{i}})_{i=1}^K$, where $\mathcal{D}_{S_{i}}$ is associated to key $i$.
 Following clean-label data poisoning \citep{geiping2020witches}, each sample $(x_j, y_j)$ in $\mathcal{D}_{S_{i}}$ satisfies $y_j=y^{(key)}_i$.
-With this split, the taggant optimization problem, described later, is decomposable into one problem for each key, which we solve in parallel.
+While Witches' Brew in the multi-targets case performs gradient matching to align the poisonous gradients with the \textit{averaged targeted gradients}, we instead suggest to solve $K$ gradient matching problems between each part $\mathcal{D}_{S_{i}}$ and the associated key $(x^{(key)}_{i}, y^{(key)}_{i})$.
+The taggants optimization problem, described below, is thus decomposable into one problem for each key, which blue can be solved independently in parallel.